Drama Without Limits: BXA Reflects on Theater’s Value in Interdisciplinary Studies

 Stage & production management, mathematics and pre-medicine

 Liberty Lapayowker is a senior in the Bachelor of Science and Arts program(opens in new window) offered by BXA.
 While earning her degree, Lapayowker has been able to enroll in courses of study in both mathematical sciences and production technology and management.
-The BSA program has also allowed Lapayowker the opportunity to pursue a third interest: medicine.
+The BSA program, which combines the strengths of the College of Fine Arts and the Mellon College of Science(opens in new window), has also allowed Lapayowker the opportunity to pursue a third interest: medicine.

 “My mom is a physician.
 I loved seeing how she got to wake up every day and solve a unique problem with a unique person.
 No day is like the next, and I think that's what I also love about theater and math.”